 4. Specify that you want to use the monitor that was just created by using the monitor use command.

-Command

 MONITOR USE

-Description

-Specifies the source machine designated as the monitor that will be used in subsequent monitor commands
+Specifies the source machine designated as the monitor that will be used in subsequent monitor commands monitor-Name of the source machine designated as the monitor .

-Syntax

-MONitor USE < monitor>

-Options

-monitor -Name of the source machine designated as the monitor.

-Examples

-monitor use alpha

-mon use alpha

-Notes

-Monitor names, except for IP addresses, that contain non-alphanumeric characters must be enclosed in quotation marks.